chemistzombie/chemistzombie.github.io/_posts/2025-09-19-signora-analysis-3.md

 The fact that she was mentioned by her real name *thrice* within such a short amount of time, and soon 4 times with the upcoming release of Columbina and the associated "About The Fair Lady" line, when they had all but forgotten her after the Inazuma AQ, is incredibly suspicious.
 If Signora was truly meant to stay dead, they wouldn't reopen wounds with lines like these because it would just frustrate players.
 The fact that they're deliberately putting this back in players' minds during the Nod-Krai arc (where all Harbingers converge) suggests that they're setting the stage for her return.
 Pity-baiting is the prelude to playability, and every other "morally grey" character who got this treatment eventually became a hugely popular banner.

 On the contrary, the [6.1 event](https://genshin-impact.fandom.com/wiki/Headlong_Into_the_Sands#Cyno,_Sethos,_and_Tighnari) also featured Dottore, and he's viewed more negatively in there.
-The Traveler and Paimon mentioned him as sounding cold, and he appeared to completely neglect Layla's ancestor.
+The Traveler and Paimon mentioned him as sounding cold, and he appeared to completely neglect his companion.
 It's evident that he's currently still on "Stage 1", as he hasn't been shown to have any tragic backstory, let alone a re-contextualization and redemption path.

 > Layla: I was just thinking, and this might sound rude, but the way this person speaks is just so...
 >